Richard Wellesley, 1st Marquess Wellesley: Legacy

 The Wellesley Islands off the north coast of Queensland, Australia, were named by Matthew Flinders in honour of Richard Wellesley, as was the largest island in the group, Mornington Island.
-Flinders is believed to have done this during his imprisonment by the French on Mauritius Island as Wellesley had tried to secure his release.
+Flinders is believed to have done this during his imprisonment by the French on Mauritius as Wellesley had tried to secure his release.

 Mornington Peninsula, south of Melbourne, was named after him.

-As of the summer of 2007, a portrait of Marquess Wellesley hangs in the Throne Room at Buckingham Palace.